 The question of land has gained renewed importance as parties to the United Nations Framework Convention on Climate Change and its Paris Agreement, and non-state actors including major corporations, are offering pledges to achieve 'net zero' emissions (Hale et al., 2022).
 Underpinning these pledges are assumptions about the scale of emissions reductions that actors will undertake directly, the scale of mitigation achieved through the mechanisms of carbon markets and offsetting, and the scale of carbon dioxide removal that can be achieved, whether through land or technological options.
 Achieving net zero carbon dioxide (CO2) emissions is necessary to halt global warming on multidecadal timescales (Allen et al., 2022).
-Yet the proliferation of pledges, from state and non-state actors alike, is leading to growing uncertainties about the potential aggregate demand for land and land-use change to address climate mitigation, as well as other social and ecological objectives.
+Yet the proliferation of pledges, from state and non-state actors alike, is leading to growing uncertainties about the potential aggregate demand for land and landuse change to address climate mitigation, as well as other social and ecological objectives.
 Mitigation scenarios to limit warming to 1.5 °C require net-negative emissions in the second half of the century, meaning that the pressure on land is only likely to increase beyond 2050.

-a fundamental flaw in an understanding of the contribution of land-based mitigation relative to the role of reductions in fossil fuel use to limit warming to 1.5 °C, as well as a failure to understand the role of land to achieve sustainability more broadly.
+This report examines the aggregate demand for land and land-use change to address climate mitigation.
+It does so by examining the climate pledges submitted by countries to the UNFCCC.
+While other 'Gap' reports describe a gap between mitigation ambition and the emissions reductions needed to meet the goals of the Paris Agreement, this report demonstrates the gap between governments' reliance on land for mitigation purposes and the role that land can realistically play.
+The findings reflect a fundamental flaw in an understanding of the contribution of land-based mitigation relative to the role of reductions in fossil fuel use to limit warming to 1.5 °C, as well as a failure to understand the role of land to achieve sustainability more broadly.
 The report will show that land can only play a relatively limited role in climate change mitigation, but that rights-based and regenerative land management practices hold strong potential to meet multiple sustainability objectives.
 It will also demonstrate that we must prioritize land uses that meet multiple objectives, rather than those that solely address climate mitigation.